-Kernel-based methods like Support Vector Machines (SVM) have been established as powerful techniques in machine learning.
-The idea of SVM is to perform a mapping $\phi$ from the input space to a higher-dimensional feature space using a kernel function k, so that a linear learning algorithm can be employed.
+Abstract Kernel-based methods like Support Vector Machines (SVM) have been established as powerful techniques in machine learning.
+The idea of SVM is to perform a mapping from the input space to a higher-dimensional feature space using a kernel function, so that a linear learning algorithm can be employed.
 However, the burden of choosing the appropriate kernel function is usually left to the user.
-It can easily be shown, that the accuracy of the learned model highly depends on the chosen kernel function and its parameters, especially for complex tasks.
-In order to obtain a good classification or regression model, an appropriate kernel function must be used.
+It can easily be shown that the accuracy of the learned model highly depends on the chosen kernel function and its parameters, especially for complex tasks.
+In order to obtain a good classification or regression model, an appropriate kernel function in combination with optimized pre- and postprocessed data must be used.
+To circumvent these obstacles, we present two solutions for optimizing kernel functions: (a) automated hyperparameter tuning of kernel functions combined with an optimization of pre- and post-processing